[one_half valign=”top” animation=”none”]

 [toggle title=”Is Flexible Learning For Me?” state=”off” style=”solid”]

-Flexible Learning is the term used in Athlone Institute of Technology to encompass the range of part-time/evening/on-line/blended learning programmes which are offered in the Institute.
+Flexible Learning is the term used in TUS Midlands to encompass the range of part-time/evening/on-line/blended learning programmes which are offered in the university.
 Other terms which are often used include Life Long Learning or Adult Education.
 Flexible Learning is for you if

-AIT offers a wide range of programmes in its Flexible Learning portfolio across all of its different academic Departments.
-Review the programmes on offer and hopefully, you can find a programme/module of interest which suits your needs.
+TUS Midlands offers a wide range of programmes in its Flexible Learning portfolio across all of its different programme areas.

 An on-line programme normally has over 80% of the content delivered fully on-line and there is limited actual ‘class time’ where students meet each other, and their lecturer(s) in person.